mohammedfarish/mohammedfarish.com/public/privacy-policy.md

    Or you can just fill the contact form from the [homepage](/).

 Well, I think that covers the most important points.
-You are always welcome to contactint me from any of the above mentioned methods.
+You are always welcome to contact me through any of the above mentioned methods.
 Hit me up!
 Let's be friends! 🎉